 In a world of ever-changing high-street fashion trends, it can be gratifying to create your own completely unique accessories that perfectly suit the colour scheme of your chosen outfit.
-This can be a daunting task if you're new to the craft and still need to assemble the ‘right’ tools for the job, however this guide will introduce you to key elements.
+This can be a daunting task if you're new to jewellery making and still need to assemble the ‘right’ tools for the job, however this ultimate guide will introduce you to all of the key elements.
 We will teach you about the basic tools and components and what they are most useful for, plus some handy tips and tricks that will show you how accessible this skill can be and encourage you to give it go yourself!
 First allow me to introduce you to the materials you can choose to use in any piece of jewelry…

 Beads are a universal aspect of Jewellery making that can be found at all points in history and at every level of society, because anything can become a bead!
 You just need to have a hole running through the middle of it and be able to thread it onto a string.
 The three most famous and frequently used types of glass beads are Preciosa Bicone Beads, Round Beads and Seed Beads.
 Bicones are shaped differently to round beads, however both are cut with facets so that they can sparkle in the light.
 Seed beads on the other hand are completely smooth and tend to be fully round or slightly cylindrical, however there are other styles that give slightly different finishes.
 All beads can come in different sizes; Bicones and round beads are typically measured in millimeters that represent the diameter of the bead, whereas seed beads have assigned numbers and as the number goes higher, the bead gets smaller.